inet-framework/inet-tutorials/wireless/doc/step9.rst

 -----

 In this step, we make the model more interesting by adding node mobility.
-Namely, we make the intermediate nodes travel north during simulation.
+Namely, we make the intermediate nodes travel north during the simulation.
 After a while, they will move out of the range of host A (and B), breaking the communication path.